* This is the Professional Version. *

 If the optic disk is swollen, the condition is called papillitis.
 If the optic disk appears normal, the condition is called retrobulbar neuritis.
 The most characteristic findings include reduced visual acuity, a visual field deficit, and disturbed color vision (often out of proportion to loss of visual acuity).
 An afferent pupillary defect is usually detectable if the contralateral eye is unaffected or involved to a lesser degree.
 Testing of color vision is a useful adjunct.
-In about two thirds of patients, inflammation is entirely retrobulbar, causing no visible changes in the optic fundus.
+In about two thirds of patients, inflammation is entirely retrobulbar, causing no visible changes to the optic nerve head.
 In the rest, disk hyperemia, edema in or around the disk, vessel engorgement, or a combination is present.
 A few exudates and hemorrhages may be present near or on the optic disk.

 Prognosis depends on the underlying condition.
 Most episodes resolve spontaneously, with return of vision in 2 to 3 mo.
 Most patients with a typical history of optic neuritis and no underlying systemic disease, such as a connective tissue disease, recover vision, but > 25% have a recurrence in the same eye or in the other eye.
 MRI is used to determine future risk of demyelinating disease.

-Corticosteroids are an option, especially if multiple sclerosis is suspected.
+Corticosteroids are an option, especially if multiple sclerosis or neuromyelitis optica are suspected.
 Treatment with methylprednisolone (500 mg to 1000 mg IV once/day) for 3 days followed by prednisone (1 mg/kg po once/day) for 11 days may speed recovery, but ultimate vision results are no different from those with observation alone.
 IV corticosteroids have been reported to delay onset of multiple sclerosis for at least 2 yr.
 Treatment with oral prednisone alone does not improve vision outcome and may increase the rate of recurrent episodes.
 Low-vision aids (eg, magnifiers, large-print devices, talking watches) may be helpful.
 Other treatments, such as those used to treat multiple sclerosis, can be given if multiple sclerosis is suspected.